signalogic/SigSRF_SDK/mediaTest_readme.md

     - run a clean platform.
 For SigSRF software running on a server, don't run other applications, even housekeeping applications, unless absolutely necessary.
 For SigSRF software running in containers or VMs, also consider the larger picture of what is running outside the VM or container
     - run a minimal Linux.
 No GUI or web browser, no database, no extra applications, etc. Linux housekeeping tasks that run at regular intervals should temporarily be disabled
     - network I/O should be limited to packet flow handled by pktlib and/or applications using pktlib
+    - avoid possibility of blocking during output file write or flush.
+This may be an issue for slow HDD drives, or even faster ones approaching their storage limit or in use for a long time.
+The [output wav path](#user-content-outputwavpath) and [event log path](#user-content-eventlogpath) command line options can help with this by storing output files to a dedicated fast output file option, for example a RAM disk or high performance SSD drive

     Non-deterministic OS are notorious for running what they want when they want, and Linux and its myriad of 3rd party install packages is no exception.
 Signalogic has seen cases where max capacity stress tests running 24/7 showed bursts of thread preemption messages repeating at intervals.
 In one case, on a Ubuntu system that was thought to be a minimal installation, messages appeared every 1 hour, like clockwork.
 It took days of sleuthing to figure out the cause; there were no obvious scheduled Linux or installed application tasks advertising a one hour interval.